ibm-cloud-docs/app-configuration/ac-ts-ip-address-cbr.md

 When you try to use {{site.data.keyword.appconfig_short}} service instance you are unable to perform any action.
 {: shortdesc}

-You're working in an {{site.data.keyword.cloud_notm}} account that has [IP address access restrictions](/docs/account?topic=account-ips).
-When you try to use a feature in {{site.data.keyword.appconfig_short}}, you may encounter an error similar to the following examples:
+When you try to use a feature in {{site.data.keyword.appconfig_short}} service instance, you may encounter an error similar to the following example:
 {: tsSymptoms}

 ```json